edsml-b7e20b2b/TicTacToe_minimax/test.md

 1. Initialise a spin lattice using the Spins class.
 2. Randomise the spins or set an initial spin configuration.
-3. Visualise the spin lattice if desired.
+3. Visualise the spin lattice.
 4. Initialise the Driver class.
 5. Drive the system using the Metropolis Monte Carlo algorithm.